nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-* `listTxn` followed by `unmarkTxn 2` unmarks the 2nd transaction in the transaction book as undone.
+* `listTxn` followed by `markUndone 2` unmarks the 2nd transaction in the transaction book as undone.
 * if an undone transaction is marked as undone again, the transaction remains undone.

 ### Exiting the program : `exit`